DCVdev/iListenPy/README.md

 # iListenPy
-Desktop Aplication by Andre and Dani
+Desktop Application by Andre and Dani